dustinpfister/blog_posts/_posts/threejs-getting-started.md

 ### A word about threejs versions

 This is one of the first blog posts that I have wrote on threejs way back in 2018, at that time I was using [r91 of the library](https://github.com/mrdoob/three.js/tree/r91).
-The last time I came around to do a little editing I made some major changes to the examples here and they are [working fine with r146 of the library](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+The last time I came around to do a little editing I made some major changes to the many examples here and they are [working fine with r146 of the library and thus followed the style rules I set for that revision](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+There is also one exception to this though as I now also have one demo that follows [my r152 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md).
+At this time I think I should have at least one getting started type demo on the use of module type script tags rather than the default text/javaScript type tags.
+There are a whole lot of major changes up ahead so sooner or later you are going to want to learn a thing or two about JSM.

-Although I do what I can to keep my content on threejs up to date, many of the posts might still be a bit dated.
+Although I do what I can to keep my content on threejs up to date, many of the posts might still be a bit dated compared to what you might be using now.
 Always be mindful of what version of threejs you are using as this is still a fast moving project.
-It seems like new revisions come out as often as once a month, and when they do there are a whole lot of changes.
+It seems like new revisions come out as often as once a month, and when they do there are a whole lot of changes, some of which do very much break code.
 So I decided to structure things in a way in which I can make demos for each revision when I am working out my source code demos in my git hub repo where I store the source ode examples for this post.

 ## 1 - A basic overview of how to make a three.js project